uscensusbureau/SABLE/README.md

 python3 s0_setup.py
 ```

 Create ```seed.txt```, which contains the seed URLs, or starting points, of the web crawl.
-Run Apache Nutch and crawl to a specified depth (depth equals three in the example below).
+Run Apache Nutch and crawl to a specified depth (depth equals three in this example).
 Output contents of the Apache Nutch database to CSV format.

 ```
 vi /project/urls/seed.txt